transcendeals/transcendeals/README.md

 * 🚀  I'm currently working on [AI Robot For The Forex Market](http://www.zummitafrica.com)
 * 🧠  I'm currently learning Data Science in Zumitafrica and being responsible for building a community where people can create a second source of income through Blockchain Technology.
 * 🤝  I'm open to attending seminars and trainings to help me build up my skills in data science ML/DL Projects
-* ⚡  I'm a Manchester United fan, Melophile and a gym rat.
+* ⚡  I'm a Barca Fan.
+A Public Speaker and an Author of two books in Relationship Psychology

 <a href="https://twitter.com/paysuandme" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/paysuandme?logo=twitter&style=for-the-badge&color=000000&labelColor=1e3a8a"